-Upon selecting Save, a Briefcase ID is provided.
-This ID can be shared with other users to import the saved Briefcase object.
+Upon selecting Save, a Suitcase ID is provided.
+This ID can be shared with other users to import the saved Suitcase object.

-Note that the Folder and Memo are applied only to the object created as an item within Briefcase.
-When the object is imported using its Briefcase ID, it is filed in the folder where the original object is saved (that is, before it was created in Briefcase).
-The Briefcase Folder and Memo are relevant only within the Briefcase tool for organizational purposes.
+Note that the Folder and Memo are applied only to the object created as an item within Suitcase.
+When the object is imported using its Suitcase ID, it is filed in the folder where the original object is saved (that is, before it was created in Suitcase).
+The Suitcase Folder and Memo are relevant only within the Suitcase tool for organizational purposes.

 Where is the object filed?

-Objects added as Briefcase items are viewable on the Briefcase page.
+Objects added as Suitcase items are viewable on the Suitcase page.
 The list is sortable by the table headers that include Folder and Memo.
 The list can also be filtered based on the Folder, located on the right-side pane.

-- Created: When the item was created as a new Briefcase object
+- Created: When the item was created as a new Suitcase object

 - User: The Slate user who created the new object